simongdavies/CNAB.ARM-Converter/README.md

   cnabtoarmtemplate [command]

 Available Commands:
-  help        Help about any command listen      Starts an http server to listen for request for template generation version     Print the cnabtoarmtemplate version
+  getbundle   Gets Bundle file for a tag help        Help about any command listen      Starts an http server to listen for request for template generation version     Print the cnabtoarmtemplate version

 Flags:
+  -c, --customuidef         generates a custom createUIDefinition file called createUIdefinition.json in the same directory as the template
   -f, --file string         name of bundle file to generate template for , default is bundle.json in the current directory (default "bundle.json")
       --force               Force a fresh pull of the bundle -h, --help                help for cnabtoarmtemplate